izzypt/izzypt/README.md

 </div>

-- 👀 I’m interested in :
+- 👀 Mostly experiencie with :
+  - JavaScript (Vue and React frameworks)
-  - Python ( Django, Pandas, Numpy , matplotlib)
+  - Python (Django)
-  -  C
-  -  JavaScript(Vue.JS)
   -  NodeJS
-  -  CSS(&Bootstrap)
+  -  CSS
   -  HTML...!
 - ✨ You can check below some of my public repos.✨
 - 📫 How to reach me ... you can send me an e-mail to smmbonvalot@gmail.com